-Pliescott HVAC Services LLC can provide the quick, effective mini-split repair in Cambridge you deserve.
+Pliescott HVAC Services LLC can provide the quick, effective mini-split repair in you deserve.
 Our technicians are familiar with all the mini-split AC smells you might encounter.
-To help you protect your HVAC system, we’d like to share some of the most common smells and what they might mean.
+To help you protect your HVAC system, we’d like to share some of the most common smells and what they will mean.

 1. Musty or Moldy Smell

 A mini-split AC musty smell is most often a telltale sign of mold growth.
 You may describe it as stale or similar to dirty socks.
 Mold and mildew are problematic for mini-split systems, and professional cleaning is often required.
 Spores could circulate through the entire home if components like the air handler are affected.

 In some cases, your mini-split smells like urine instead.
 This is a result of mycotoxins produced by bacterial growth.
 If you live with someone with allergies or respiratory problems, these mycotoxins can worsen symptoms.
 Moving quickly when your mini-split smells moldy can spare you a lot of difficulty.

 2. Fishy or Rotten Smell

 When your mini-split smells like fish, the most likely culprit is a dead animal.
 Small particles like bacteria will steadily make their way into the system’s air handler from the outdoor unit.
 Compared to central HVAC systems, your mini-split’s lack of ductwork decreases your risk.
 Once the system is contaminated, however, it will have more time to build before it’s noticeable.

 This foul odor can be very difficult to get out of your HVAC system, so a thorough cleaning is your best option.
 Your indoor air quality could suffer otherwise.